Jman-Github/ReVanced-Patch-Bundles/README.md

 # ❓ About
 This repository automatically checks for patch and integration updates from the repositorys listed [below](https://github.com/Jman-Github/ReVanced-Patch-Bundles/blob/bundles/README.md#patch-repositorys-in-use-) every 60 minutes.
 These repositories are alternative ReVanced patch and integration sources for extended patch sources.
 The links listed below are used for the patch bundles sources in the [ReVanced Manager Compose](https://github.com/ReVanced/revanced-manager/tree/compose-dev).
 Use these links to set your patch bundles inside the ReVanced Manager Compose.
 Choose between latest dev releases, latest stable releases and overall latest (this includes prerealses & regular releases) for the patch bundle sources.
 The links will import the patch bundles (integrations & patches) into the manager which should update the bundles every time these links have a change in their code. *If you have any other working ReVanced alternative patch and integration repositories that aren't already included in this repository, please create an [issue](https://github.com/Jman-Github/ReVanced-Patch-Bundles/issues) to let me know.*
 > [!IMPORTANT]
 > **Latest:** The latest patch & integrations with prerelases included.
 Meaning if the latest release is a prerelease, it will update to that.
-If it's a regular release, it will also update to that,.
+If it's a regular release, it will also update to that.
 >
 >**Stable:** The latest stable patch & integrations with does prereleases excluded.
 Meaning it will just update to the latest regular releases and skip over prereleases.
 >